Sitting for more than 30 minutes at a time linked to higher risk of cancer death

 Daily health & science — research, biotech, public health, the studies worth knowing.
 Free.

-- University of Glasgow researchers tracked more than 91,000 UK Biobank participants for an average of 12 years and found that prolonged inactivity lasting more than 30 minutes at a time was associated with higher cancer death risk
+- University of Glasgow researchers, led by Dr Frederick Ho, tracked more than 91,000 UK Biobank participants via wearable devices for an average of 12 years and found prolonged inactivity beyond 30 minutes was linked to elevated cancer death risk.

-- Each additional hour of continuous sedentary behavior per day was associated with a 10% increase in cancer death risk, according to the study published in Plos Medicine
+- Each additional hour of continuous sedentary time per day was associated with a 10% increase in cancer death risk, according to the study published in PLOS Medicine.

-- Replacing one hour of daily sedentary time with light physical activity such as ironing or washing up was associated with a 12% lower risk of cancer death
+- Substituting one hour of sedentary behavior daily with light physical activity such as ironing, washing up, or slow walking was linked to a 12% lower risk of cancer death.

-- Substituting 30 minutes of inactivity with 30 minutes of moderate activity like average-pace walking was associated with an 8% lower cancer death risk
+- Replacing 30 minutes of inactivity with 30 minutes of moderate activity like walking at an average pace was associated with an 8% lower risk, while swapping just 5 minutes of inactivity for 5 minutes of vigorous activity was linked to a 22% lower risk.

-- Prof Kevin McConway of the Open University, who was not involved in the research, called the findings interesting but noted further research was needed; the study was observational and cannot prove causation
+- Prof Kevin McConway, an emeritus professor of applied statistics at the Open University not involved in the study, called the findings interesting but noted that as an observational study it cannot prove causation and warrants further research.